catpea/poetry/db/poetry-0079.md

 One day, the world will stand united in fact,<br>
 as opposed to being divided by opinion.

-Not even the Universe can stand in out way,<br>
+Not even the Universe can stand in our way,<br>
 our way is the Human Family Way.

 Like Wisdom,<br>